Page Reviewed / Updated - August 28, 2020

 Montana Big Sky Rx Program

 New Mexico MEDBANK Program

 Patient Assistance Programs, or PAPs for short, are programs run by nearly all the major pharmaceutical companies.
 In these programs, assistance is offered to low income individuals by providing them with reduced cost or free medications.
-These programs are typically open to both individuals with insurance and those that do not have insurance although sometimes the pharmaceutical companies maintain two different programs for these two groups.
+These programs are typically open to both individuals with insurance and those who do not have insurance.
+Although sometimes the pharmaceutical companies maintain two different programs for these two groups.

 To participate in a PAP, applicants are usually required to show proof of income (usually a tax return will suffice), their doctor’s prescription for the required medication and documentation of any insurance coverage they have.
 Learn more about Patient Assistance Programs and find links to major pharmaceutical company programs here.

 Many pharmaceutical companies make discount coupons available online for their brand name drugs.
 Often these coupons will discount the cost of a brand name drug so that it equals the cost of the generic version.
 One can search for drug coupons by medication name here.
 Most coupons can simply be printed from a webpage and brought to the pharmacist.
 Be wary of any website that asks you to pay to receive the discount coupon and any websites that request excessive personal information to provide you with the discount coupon.

 NeedyMeds.org, a non-profit organization, offers a free Prescription Drug Discount Card which can save up to 80% off the cost of prescription medications.
 The card is accepted at most major pharmacies including Walgreens, CVS, Walmart, and RiteAid.
 Learn about how prescription drug discount cards work.